arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
 - To create your ML model, we will use the [Arduino Cloud](https://create.arduino.cc/iot/things) (you will need to create an account if you don't have one yet).

-## Testing the "Alexa" Built-in Example
+## Testing the Built-in Speech Recognition Example

-The Nicla Voice comes with a built-in speech recognition example: the Alexa demo.
-But before we can test the built-in example, we must update the NDP120 processor firmware and the speech-recognition model with the latest release.
-The update process can be done in four steps:
+The Nicla Voice has a built-in speech recognition example: **the Alexa demo**.
+You can test this example by just powering the board after unboxing it without flashing anything.
+To deploy the example again to the board, you must first update the NDP120 processor firmware and the speech recognition model to the latest release.
+Follow these four steps to complete the update process:

 1. Upload the `Syntiant_upload_fw_ymodem` sketch.
-This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**.
-Remember to select the board first before navigating to the examples.
+This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board first before navigating to the examples**.
-2. Extract this .zip file, which contains the compiled uploaders for various operating systems and the updated NDP120 processor firmware and speech recognition model.
+2. Extract this .zip file, which contains the compiled uploaders for various operating systems, as well as the updated NDP120 processor firmware and speech recognition model.
 3. Open a new terminal where the .zip file was extracted and execute the following command:

 ```
 ./syntiant-uploader send -m "Y" -w "Y" -p $portName $filename
 ```

-Remember to replace `portName` and `filename` with the relevant information.
-In this case, we must upload three different files into the board by executing the following three commands:
+Replace `portName` and `filename` with the relevant information.
+Upload three different files to the board by executing the following three commands:

 ```
 ./syntiant-uploader send -m "Y" -w "Y" -p COM6 mcu_fw_120_v91.synpkg